Memoir Writing Project Specifics

 Led by Nicole Helget

 Some memoirs span the length of a single day.
 Others cast a line into a year or two-long experience.
 Still others, such as one of my favorite’s, Angela’s Ashes by Frank McCourt, begin with the storyteller’s earliest memories in toddlerhood and then pick and choose moments all the way until the storyteller’s 60th year.
-No matter how much time your memoir covers, I’m making a bet that with the support and encouragement from this class, we can get your book ready for market in one year.
+Creative Nonfiction can take the form of an essay collection, a deeply researched story, a blend of poetry and prose, or a cookbook in stories, for instance.
+No matter how much time or what shape your manuscript covers, I’m making a bet that with the support and encouragement from this class, you can get your book finished in one year.

 That’s the first lesson of this year-long course.
-The hundred other lessons that follow will take into account everything from how to begin to how to end, what to include and what to ax, when honesty is good and when honesty is going to get you in trouble, and, what is honesty in memoir anyway?
+The hundred other lessons that follow will take into account everything from how to begin to how to end, what to include and what to cut, if and how to include documents, modes of delivery, characterization, dialogue, setting, language, voice, purpose, idea, metaphor, conflict, arc, and tone, and when honesty is good and when honesty is going to get you in trouble, and what is honesty in memoir anyway?
 Is it emotional truth?
 Is a recreated memory from age five honest?
 Should you tell the reader when you’re recreating memories?
 Or is the only honesty the strict, verifiable factual kind?
-The Memoir Writing Project will help you navigate these concerns and hopefully help you stave off writerly existential crises as you write your way toward your completed manuscript.
+The Memoir/CNF Writing Project will help you navigate these concerns and hopefully help you stave off writerly existential crises as you write your way toward your completed manuscript.
 Along the way, we’ll also help you design a plan of action for its life after the book is done.

-The year long Memoir Writing Project will culminate in a final public reading at the Loft on Wednesday, January 15, 2020.
-Each participant will be able to read a 5-7 minute section of their completed memoir.
+The year long Memoir/Nonfiction Writing Project will culminate in a final public reading at the Loft on Tuesday, January 12, 2021.
+Each participant will be able to read a 5-7 minute section of their completed memoir/nonfiction project.